 Bake at 400F/200C for 10-12 minutes until the crackers look golden brown on the edges.
 If they aren't golden, they won't be crunchy!

-Brush the crackers with melted butter right when you take them out of the oven for a better flavor and texture.
+Brush the crackers with melted butter right when you take them out of the oven to improve the flavor.

 Reroll the dough and repeat.
 Enjoy!